Gustav McKeon

-Gustav Mckeon (born 18 October 2003) is a French cricketer who plays internationally for the French national cricket team.
-In July 2022, he became the youngest cricketer to score a Twenty20 International (T20I) century and became the first cricketer to score back-to-back centuries in T20Is.
+Gustav McKeon (born 18 October 2003) is a French-Australian cricketer who plays internationally for the French national cricket team.
+In July 2022, he became the youngest cricketer to score a men's Twenty20 International (T20I) century and became the first cricketer to score back-to-back centuries in the format.

-Career
+International career

-Mckeon made his international T20I debut on 24 July 2022, scoring 76 on debut against the Czech Republic.
-In his next game against Switzerland, Mckeon scored 109, becoming the youngest cricketer to score a T20I century.
+McKeon made his T20I debut on 24 July 2022, scoring 76 on debut against the Czech Republic.
+In his next game against Switzerland, McKeon scored 109, becoming the youngest male cricketer to score a T20I century.
 Then, in his next game against Norway, he scored 101, becoming the first cricketer to score back-to-back centuries in T20Is.
 He also broke the record for most runs scored in the first three innings of a men's T20I career with this century.
-He then went on to score an 87 against Estonia, becoming just the 5th cricketer to score 4 back-to-back half-centuries.
+He then went on to score 87 against Estonia, becoming just the 5th cricketer to score 4 back-to-back half-centuries.

-Mckeon's feats had him nominated for the ICC Men's Player of the Month for July 2022 award.
+McKeon's feats had him nominated for the ICC Men's Player of the Month for July 2022 award.

+In July 2023, McKeon became the first player in the world to score 600+ runs in 10 consecutive T20I innings.
+In doing so, Mckeon surpassed the likes of Virat Kohli and Babar Azam, the previous holders of this record.

+Domestic career

+Gustav competes for Perth Cricket Club in the Western Australian Premier Cricket competition.